0719111940-00.jpg

 Class is a go when the minimum amount of students sign up.

-If the minimum amount of 2 students is not met one month before the course, I will contact any student signed up to ask if they would like to pay the “private” rate and keep the class as scheduled.
+If the minimum amount of students is not met one month before the course, I will contact any student signed up to ask if they would like to pay the “private” rate and keep the class as scheduled.
 If the single student does not wish this, the class will be canceled and they will have the option to reschedule or receive a full refund.

-Deposits, Tuition, and materials fees are refundable up to 30 days before the start of the class.
+Tuition is refundable up to 30 days before the start of the class.